 Fees vary by platform, but you will commonly be charged some form of transaction fee when purchasing crypto.
 This amount will often reduce or even be eliminated if you execute a certain amount of regular transactions.

 The majority are safe due to the advanced level of software development and encryption that has contributed to their creation.
 However, you should check the safety features before installing one in our reviews section.

 There are no taxes on getting or holding crypto in the UK, but you may be subject to a capital gains tax when selling crypto assets that exceed your tax-free allowance.
-Once again, this varies by country so check before using an app.
 For more information, check the gov.uk website.

 Yes, some with website counterparts allow you to easily move from desktop to mobile and vice versa.